tinalina1003/tinalina1003/README.md

 <h2>🪧About Me</h2>
 My Name is Christina and I am 29 years old aspiring to be a Data Analyst.
 I graduated from University of Toronto with an Honours Bachelors of Arts and Science with a Physics Specialist and a Math Minor.
 I have been coding since undergrad modeling mostly for physics and mathematics.
 I have working experience in data modeling during my time at Partner Reinsurance using programs such as R and SQL; my time there solidified my passion for data analytics. <br>

+<h2>🎯 Goals</h2>

+* Be more proficient with languages I am familiar with (Python, HTML) and learn new languages (R)

+* Become a self sufficient Data Analyst and, if possible, branch to Data Science and/or Engineering

 <h2>Languages and Tools</h2>
 <h3>Programming Languages</h3>
 <p align="left">